Zunautica/teadaze/README.md

 #### Subdomain or Root

-Currently only tested as functional in a root directory of a domain.
+Currently only tested as functional in a root directory of a (sub)domain.

 #### /base/opt/